AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-projects.md

 Before you begin the migration, first [Prepare to migrate components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/component-migration/prepare-component-migration.html).

 After you make all of the needed preparations, you can [Migrate components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/component-migration/component-migration.html).

+## Next, perform post-migration tasks

+After you [Migrate components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/component-migration/component-migration.html), you need to perform various tasks to finish setting up your Customer Journey Analytics environment.
+These tasks include bringing other data into Experience Platform, creating connections between Platform datasets and Customer Journey Analytics, creating data views, and learning how to report on cross-channel data in Analysis Workspace.

+Learn more about these migration tasks in [Customer Journey Analytics Getting Started](/help/getting-started/cja-getting-started.md).